RouninMedia/ajane/README.md

 AJANE (Asynchronous Javascript and Nothing Else) is a function which, straightforwardly, enables a new `<script>` element (which wasn't present when the document was initially loaded) to be added to the end of the DOM.

-After the new `<script>` element is added, the browser will automatically load and execute it.
+After the new `<script>` element is added, the browser will automatically load and execute the script it references.

 ## Example: